23andMe: 23andMe+ and Lemonaid Health

-Government regulation in the United States
+FDA regulation

-The new genetic testing service and ability to map significant portions of the genome has raised controversial questions, including whether the results can be interpreted meaningfully and whether they will lead to genetic discrimination.
-The regulatory environment for genetic testing companies has been uncertain, and anticipated risk-based regulation for different types of genetic tests has not yet materialized.
+The emergence of direct-to-consumer genetic testing raised questions about whether results could be meaningfully interpreted and whether they might lead to genetic discrimination.
+The regulatory environment for genetic testing companies remained uncertain, with anticipated risk-based frameworks slow to materialise.

 State regulators

-In 2008, New York and California each provided notice to 23andMe and similar companies that those companies needed to obtain a CLIA license in order to sell tests in those states.
-By August 2008, 23andMe had received licenses that allow them to continue to do business in California.
+In 2008, New York and California each notified 23andMe and similar companies that they required CLIA licences to sell tests in those states.
+By August 2008, 23andMe had obtained the necessary California licences.